Staying In Shape

 10. Add interval training to crush the hills.

 Interval training means a bout of high intensity, followed by a recovery period.
 Intervals prepare you for the hills and step-ups that are common on the trail.
 Try to keep the intervals playful by picking a place 50 yards up the trail and increasing your pace until you reach it.
-Hike for a few minutes until you’ve fully caught your breath, then and repeat.
+Hike for a few minutes until you’ve fully caught your breath, then repeat.

 11. Rest is part of training.

 When designing training programs for my athletes, I make sure rest is an integral part of the program.
 A typical week cycles between hiking days and strength/flexibility days, with one full day of rest per week.
 After a maximum of 12 weeks of training, take a week off.
-The rest periods allows your body to fully remove all the waste products built up by training and be fully rested for the next training cycle.
+The rest periods allow your body to fully remove all the waste products built up by training and be fully rested for the next training cycle.
 Rest also provides a psychological break from the rigors of training.

 The article was originally seen at https://www.backpacker.com/skills/11-hiking-fitness-tips